tryriot/frontend-challenge/README.md

 We're super happy to hear that!
 Getting right to it — the main purpose of this test is to check out your frontend skills.
 We'd like to get to know your approach of solving the following problems:

 - Implement functionalities for the User stories (first one is already done).
-- Use Vue.js UI library with its related ecosystem parts like [Vue Apollo](https://apollo.vuejs.org/) and [Vue Router](https://router.vuejs.org/).
+- Use Vuejs UI library with its related ecosystem parts [Vue Apollo](https://apollo.vuejs.org/).
-- Use [Tailwind CSS](https://tailwindcss.com/), a utiliy-first css framework.
-- Provide the best possible User Experience (being strict with the designs, responsiveness, hover/focus states of interactive elements — everything to your liking and ideas).
+- Provide the best possible User Experience (being strict with the designs, responsiveness, hover/focus states of interactive elements everything to your liking and ideas).
-- Write a code that follows project's guidelines (e.g linters).

 Feel free to open an issue if you got any questions or suggestions!
 Once it's ready, send us a repository link at louis@tryriot.com.